lift-project/presentations/README.md

-# presentations
+# Presentations
-Presentations about the Lift language
+Slieds of presentations about the Lift language